- Cancer Information

-Many types of white blood cells make up the total white cell count.
-A type of white blood cell known as a neutrophil protects you against infection by destroying harmful bacteria and yeasts that enter the body.
+There are many types of white blood cells.
+One type, called a neutrophil, protects you against infection by destroying harmful bacteria and yeasts that enter the body.
 During chemotherapy, some people have low levels of neutrophils.
 This is known as neutropenia.

 Taking care with infections during chemotherapy